w3c/ift-encoder/docs/experimental/closure_glyph_segmentation.md

 to be used.
 Thus we need to make the fi glyph available in this case.
 One way to do that is to form a third patch containing the ligature glyph and assign the activation condition (f and i).

 Because the IFT font will use unicode code points in the activation conditions, it will be typical to express a desired segmentation of the original font using unicode code points.
-The remainder of this document describes a procedure for converting a desired unicode code point segmentation into a set of glyph patches with load conditions described in terms of those provided unicode segments.
+The remainder of this document describes a possible procedure for converting a desired unicode code point segmentation into a set of glyph patches with load conditions described in terms of those provided unicode segments.

 Notably, this document does not aim to describe a solution to producing the unicode code point segmentation which is of high importance to the production of performant overall glyph